Our research is editorially independent but we may earn a commission for purchases made through our links.

 A warm-weather destination with incredible scenery just north of the Mexico border is Organ Pipe National Monument.
 Come here for a unique Christmas getaway filled with inspiring landscapes and plenty of peace and quiet out among the iconic cacti of the desert.
 The park spans 517 square miles and has a campground for your overnight stays.
 This is a great place to stay warm over Christmas and enjoy lots of sunshine and starry night skies.
 There are hiking trails and scenic drives to help you spend as much time outdoors as possible with your family in the wilderness.

 The Phoenix suburb of Mesa embraces the holiday spirit with its Merry Main Street event.
-The event takes place in the downtown area where visitors can enjoy ice skating under the stars at the Winter Wonderland Ice Rink and gazing at a nearly four-story Christmas tree.
+The event takes place in the downtown area, where visitors can enjoy ice skating under the stars at the Winter Wonderland Ice Rink and gazing at a nearly four-story Christmas tree.
 There are also malls throughout the area that are nicely decorated and have Santa photo opportunities.
 This is also a place where you can see public light and nativity displays and catch a performance of The Nutcracker.
-In 2020, check out the Arizona Lights in the Night drive-through light display at the Thompson Events Center in Mesa or Lights at the Farm at Vetruccio Farms.
+Check out the Arizona Lights in the Night drive-through light display at the Thompson Events Center in Mesa or Lights at the Farm at Vetruccio Farms.

 Views of the Grand Canyon with a dusting of snow are truly magical around Christmastime.
 This national park is always very popular with families during the summer, but around Christmas, you can see a whole other side of the park and enjoy fewer crowds too.
 It’s definitely chilly here in December though, so dress warmly and plan to stay overnight in one of the lodge accommodations.
 There’s also a campground here where you can stay in an RV for your Christmas getaway if your camper has a good heater.